akashmengji/Akash_Mengji_RTL/README.md

 Project selected:

 A Leading Zero Counter (LZC) RTL module — a SystemVerilog implementation that scans a binary input word of configurable width and outputs the count of consecutive leading zeros.
-The repo includes rtl/lzc.sv, a SystemVerilog testbench (verif/tb_lzc.sv), and containerized test/synthesis tooling (Makefile + Docker/GHCR).
+The repo includes rtl/lzc.sv, a SystemVerilog testbench (verif/tb_lzc.sv), and containerized test/synthesis tooling (Docker/GHCR).

 My role here:

-Senior RTL engineer / exercise author.
-I designed the module’s functionality and verification harness, introduced controlled logical bugs for debugging practice, wrote an abstract specification task for a junior engineer, supplied a clean reference solution with fixes and a step-by-step REASONING.md, and set up Docker-based simulation/synthesis infrastructure.
+Senior RTL engineer.
+I designed the module’s functionality and verification, introduced controlled logical bugs for debugging practice, wrote an abstract specification task for a junior engineer, supplied a clean reference solution with fixes and a step-by-step REASONING.md, and set up Docker-based simulation/synthesis infrastructure.

 2. Cloning a repository